ayoub-vaziri/CRCBiomarkers/README.md

 * _Results_: contains all the results produced by the R scripts.
 * _CRCTest_: contains a trained random forest model and code for diagnosing tumor samples from normal samples.

+## Reproducing the results
+This repository contains all the code necessary to reproduce the results in the paper:
+ - **Codes/DataProcessing** contains the code necessary to pre-process dataset.
+   Run _mergeDatasets.R_ to merge the five microarray datasets (GSE10950, GSE25070, GSE41328, GSE74602, and GSE142279) based on their common genes.

 ## Required software
 The scripts use core R functionality and several publicly available R packages listed below.
 Version numbers in brackets correspond to the versions of the packages that were used to develop and debug these scripts.